Improwised/kb.repairrabbit.github.io/content/roles-and-permissions/_index.md

 ### <a name="#customers">Customers</a>

-`Customers` Here, user has an access to perform all the specified actions,
+`Customers` Here, a user has an access to perform all the specified actions,

 * Create A New Appointments